 While overall the Bay Area has shifted away from our historical agricultural economic base, Bay Area counties still preserve strong agricultural roots.
 And yet, the responsibility for farmworker housing is not just with these counties.
-In many counties, farmworkers choose to live within incorporated cities due to the diversity and availability of housing, proximity to schools and other employment opportunities for other family members, and overall affordability.
+In many Bay Area counties, farmworkers choose to live within incorporated cities due to the diversity and availability of housing, proximity to schools and other employment opportunities for other family members, and overall affordability.

-Many farmworker households tend to have difficulties securing safe, decent, and affordable housing.
+Many framworker households tend to have difficulties securing safe, decent, and affordable housing.
 Far too often, farmworkers are forced to occupy substandard homes or live in overcrowded situations.

 In the Bay Area, about 3.7 percent of farmworkers, including both seasonal and permanent residents, are in Contra Costa County.
-However, per the USDA, today's farmworkers can commute up to 75 miles to the workplace.
-Based on this, the need for housing for agricultural workers is not just the responsibility of Bay Area counties with a robust agricultural economy.
-In Antioch, according to the U.S. Census Bureau, American Community Survey 5-Year Data (2015-2019), there are approximately 206 residents employed in the agriculture, forestry and fishing industries.
+However, per the USDA, today's-farmworkers can commute up to 75 miles to the workplace.- Based on this, the need for housing for agricultural workers is not just the responsibility of Bay Area counties with a robust agricultural economy.
+In Antioch, according to the U.S. Census Bureau, American Community Survey 5-Year Data (2015-2019), there are approximately 206 residents employed in the agriculture, forestry, and fishing industries.

-6. EXTREMELY LOW-INCOME HOUSEHOLDS
+EXTREMELY LOW-INCOME HOUSEHOLDS

-In Antioch, 41.5 percent of households make more than 100% of the AMI,5 compared to 18.5 percent making less than 30 percent of AMI, which is considered extremely low-income and is a higher percentage than the region or Contra Costa County (see Figure 2-12).
+In Antioch, 6,233 households (or 18.5 percent of total households) makeing less than 30 percent of AMI and are considered extremely low income.
+5, This is a higher percentage than that of the region or Contra Costa County (see Figure 2-15).

-HCD's guidance notes that instead of using use U.S. Census data to calculate the percentage of very low-income RHNA that qualifies for extremely low-income households, local jurisdictions can presume that 50 percent of their RHNA for very low-income households qualifies for extremely low-income households.
-In Antioch, the RHNA for very low-income households is 792, which means that half, or 396 units, will qualify for extremely low-income households.
+HCD's guidance notes that instead of using use-U.S. Census data to calculate the percentage of the very low-income RHNA obligation that qualifies for extremely low-income households, local jurisdictions can presume that 50 percent of their RHNA obligation for very low-income households qualifies for extremely low-income households.
+In Antioch, the RHNA obligation for very low-income households is 792, which means that half, or 396 units, roughly half, are represent the number of housing units required to serve the needs of, will qualify for extremely low-income households persons.

-5 Income groups are based on HUD calculations for Area Median Income (AMI).
+6 Income groups are based on HUD calculations for Area Median Income (AMI).
 HUD calculates the AMI for different metropolitan areas, and the nine county Bay Area includes the following metropolitan areas: Napa Metro Area (Napa County), Oakland-Fremont Metro Area (Alameda and Contra Costa Counties), San Francisco Metro Area (Marin, San Francisco, and San Mateo Counties), San Jose-Sunnyvale-Santa Clara Metro Area (Santa Clara County), Santa Rosa Metro Area (Sonoma County), and Vallejo-Fairfield Metro Area (Solano County).
 The AMI levels in this chart are based on the HUD metro area where this jurisdiction is located.
-Households making between 80 and 120 percent of the AMI are moderate-income, those making 50 to 80 percent are low-income, those making 30 to 50 percent are very low-income, and those making less than 30 percent are extremely low-income.
-This is then adjusted for household size.
+Households making between 80 and 120 percent of the AMI are moderate-income, those making 50 to 80 percent are low-income, those making 30 to 50 percent are very low-income, and those making less than 30 percent are extremely low-income (adjusted for household size).